 While counties work to improve data quality, DHCS will engage the Reports Design Workgroup to design performance outcomes report templates.
-During this process DHCS research and IT staff will identify which variables in the DHCS systems can be calculated and/or merged to measure the Performance and Outcomes System domains and indicators.
-DHCS research and IT staff will draft templates for standardized reports for use at the consumer, county and statewide levels.
-DHCS will then meet with partners/stakeholders to explain how the reports were derived, how the results might be interpreted, and to solicit feedback regarding any changes and/or additions that should be made with respect to the report itself or to the data quality processes.
+During this process DHCS research and IT staff will identify which variables in the DHCS systems can be calculated and/or merged to measure the Performance Outcomes System domains and indicators.
+DHCS research and IT staff will draft templates for standardized reports for use at the consumer, county, and statewide levels.
+DHCS will work closely with CMHDA in order to build on the work performed by counties who have invested substantial resources for the development of data systems, reporting structures, instruments, and training.

+DHCS and the Reports Design Workgroup will meet with partners/stakeholders to explain how the reports were derived, how the results might be interpreted, and to solicit feedback regarding any changes and/or additions that should be made with respect to the report itself or to the data quality processes.